Skip to main content

 Some forms of diets may be used to help limit symptoms of eosinophilic esophagitis.
 These diets can include:

-- Elemental Diets—This strict form of an elimination diet removes all sources of allergens from the person’s diet.
-A person on this form of diet will get their nutrition from an amino acid formula or one to two simple foods that are unlikely to trigger eosinophilic esophagitis
+• Elemental diets—This strict elimination diet removes all sources of allergens from the person’s diet.
+Someone on this diet will get their nutrition from an amino acid formula or one to two simple foods that are unlikely to trigger eosinophilic esophagitis

-Currently, there is no medication approved by the U.S. Food and Drug Administration, or FDA, to treat eosinophilic esophagitis.
+Currently, there is no medication approved by the U.S. FDA to treat eosinophilic esophagitis.

 VA Service Connection for Eosinophilic Esophagitis